PaperMC/PaperDocs/source/server/configuration.rst

 max-player-auto-save-per-tick
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: -1
 * **description**: Controls how many players may have their data autosaved per tick.
-Default is automatic.
+The default is to automatically use Paper's recommended value, currently 10, subject to change as needed.

 load-permissions-yml-before-plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~